zhiyuanpeng/ICTIR2021-Multi-label-Classification-of-Short-Texts-with-Label-Correlated-Recurrent-Neural-Networks/README.md

 "batchsize" I always set 32 if the dataset is not very big.
 64 or 128 is Ok if the dataset is very big.
 # original.py
-original.py is a One-vs-All multi-class model.
+original.py is a One-vs-All multi-label model.
 There are 4 parameters you need to change according to your data.
 "lstm_num", "max_length", and "batchsize" have the same definitions with that of the edge.py "dense_num" is the dimensionality of the output of the multi-label classifier which equals to the number of the labels.
 # enumeration.py